 We’ve been using the wind to our advantage for centuries.
 This is, of course, to the extent that we fly kites on land thanks to breezes and blusters, and we’ve developed sports such as sailing and windsurfing, too.

 One of the most cost-effective and cleanest ways to generate energy is through wind turbines.
 These large windmill type systems are often based offshore, and a group of them is called a wind farm.

 There is such a thing as solar wind, too.
 As you might expect, these winds emanate from the central Sun in our solar system and carry particles through the void of space.

 Most windmills now turn clockwise, but for a time, they generally moved the other way.

 Wind turbines work pretty hard to generate energy – the blades can turn at speeds of up to 200 mph, and what’s more, it’s thought that around 4% of the energy we use worldwide comes from their work.

 There’s such an area on Earth that barely experiences wind, if at all – it’s called the doldrums, and it tends to be a bit of a sticky spot for sailboats.

-Do you have any interesting or fun facts about the wind that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting or fun facts about the wind?
+Share them in the comments below!